CodeReviewDAO/dxd_codereview/Reviews/392 - Casper Dart SDK/2 - Beta/README.md

 ### Project Documentation

 The README file provides minimum but sufficient documentation on how to build the project.
-But reviewer suggest to add more usages samples
+But reviewer suggest to add more usages samples.

 Requirement | Finding
 ------------ | -------------